mateusz/edgewalker/README.md

 ## Setup

+Install aws-vault and micromamba, then:

 ```
 micromamba create -n edgewalker -f environment.yml
 micromamba activate edgewalker
 make build
 ```

+Provision your access via aws-vault to the target account, then create infrastructure by:

+* Creating a bucket "edgewalker-dev-state-storage-us-east-1" unless already created
+* Cd to `terraform/accounts/edgewalker-dev/edgewalker-infra`
+* `aws-vault exec yourprofile -- terraform init -upgrade`
+* `aws-vault exec yourprofile -- terraform apply -auto-approve`

 Assuming you already have aws-vault set up, and profiles to match, add a profile for accessing Glue kernel by editing your `~/.aws/config` as follows.